 Jo Sakai brought to Florida Formosan tea and mulberry shrubs as well as experts in raising silk worms in an effort to realize the potential of his colony project.
 Furthermore, Yamato provided the starting point for at least three other Japanese colony efforts in the state (in 1906, 1909, and 1910), one of which did enjoy a measure of success.
 Although Yamato fell short in leading the way to reinvigorating the agricultural economy of the state, the Japanese colony nevertheless benefitted Florida, contributing meaningfully to its rich and exciting ethnic heritage.

-To read more about the Yamato Colony check out these issues of the Boca Raton Historical Society's Spanish River Papers:
+Learn more about the Yamato Colony with these issues from the Boca Raton Historical Society's Spanish River Papers collection.

 Story of the Yamato Colony

 Interview with Frank Kamiya et al